The fork and its role in unification of closure algebras: The weak disjunction property

 Unification is related to the WDP by the following result: \begin{lemma} \cite[Lemma 9]{dzik06} If $\Va$ satisfies the WDP, it does not have unitary unification. \end{lemma} The proof in \cite{dzik06} is a simple syntactic one, and unfortunately we have not found an algebraic proof.
 We will use this result to obtain a converse to Theorem \ref{thm:BFnotUni}, relative to varieties of finitary type:

-\begin{theorem} If $\BF \in \Va$, then \Va does not have unitary unification. \end{theorem} \begin{proof} If $\BF \in \Va$, then \Va satisfies the WDP by Theorem \ref{thm:WDPFork}, hence, it does not have unary type by Lemma \ref{lem:wdpuni}. \end{proof} The location of the unification types relative to the splitting $\klam{\Eq(\BF), \Va_{G}}$ is shown in Figure \ref{fig:split}.
+\begin{theorem} If $\BF \in \Va$, then \Va does not have unitary unification. \end{theorem} \begin{shortproof} If $\BF \in \Va$, then \Va satisfies the WDP by Theorem \ref{thm:WDPFork}, hence, it does not have unary type by Lemma \ref{lem:wdpuni}. \end{shortproof} The location of the unification types relative to the splitting $\klam{\Eq(\BF), \Va_{G}}$ is shown in Figure \ref{fig:split}.
 It is not known whether there is a variety of closure algebras of type $\infty$; we indicate this by adding a ``?''.

 We see that $\Eq(\BF)$ is the smallest variety of closure algebras with finitary unification.
 In this sense, the fork algebra $\BF$ plays the role of a test algebra for unitary (finitary) unification in varieties of closure algebras: If \Va has unitary (finitary) unification, then it does not (does) contain $\BF$.
 The restriction to varieties with finitary unification is essential: \citet{dkw22,dkw23} presented infinitely many varieties of locally finite Heyting algebras with unification zero.
 This implies that there are infinitely many locally finite varieties of Grzegorczyk algebras which have unification type $0$ and do not contain $\BF$, and infinitely many that contain $\BF$.